make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - As a game developer,
   we need to generate the terrain itself and we need to simulate the view from the satellite.
-- So, the two features are:
-  1. Generating random-looking terrain on the planet
+- Feature #1 is all about generating random-looking terrain on the planet.
-  1. Realistic transitions between views of the planet from an orbiting satellite.
+- Feature #2 is for realistic transitions between views of the planet from the orbiting satellite.

 # Feature #1: Generating random terrain